deegree/deegree.github.io/pages/community.md

 The <a href="http://wiki.deegree.org/">deegree wiki</a>&nbsp;(outdated as of deegree 3.2) was a collaborative support and documentation resource for the deegree project, as well as a means of communication between users and developers.

-Developer information are available in the <a href="https://github.com/deegree/deegree3/wiki">github wiki</a>.
+The current developer information are available in the <a href="https://github.com/deegree/deegree3/wiki">github wiki</a>.

 ### IRC